-Single Source, Shortest Path
+Single Source, Shortest Path Graphs

-Given a graph G = (V, E) and a vertex $s \in V$, find the shortest path from s to every vertex in V.
+Given a graph G = (V, E) and a vertex $s \in V$, find the shortest path from s to every vertex in V. The length of the path is the number of edges in the path.